Vegan ‘Turkey’ Gravy

 • Reduce heat to low and add the garlic and onion powders, ground black pepper, as well as the poultry seasoning / fines herbes.
 Add your soy sauce and vegetable stock and stir to combine (the mixture will bubble vigorously upon adding liquid).

-• Once combined, add your milk and stir, returning the heat to medium-low, until thickened.
+• Once combined, add your milk and stir, returning the heat to medium-low, until thickened to your desired consistency (it should, at a minimum, coat the back of a spoon).
 Serve immediately.
 It can be reheated by adding a little broth to the saucepan with the cooled gravy until it warms and becomes pourable.

 This was a very spot on recipe.
 I had to use what I had on hand which meant I substituted 2 cups broth with 2 cups water and 2 tbsp.
 Nutritional yeast, and some salt.
 I also did not have marjoram so I used 1/4 tsp.
 Oregano.
 I used store bought almond milk and earth balance margarine.
 I really enjoyed this recipe.